 This situation gave vent to Comfort’s initial dream of establishing a school within the national system, which could fully cater for the first cycle educational needs of her granddaughter.
 Acting upon the encouragement and support of her husband, the late Mr. Alphonse Adjavon, the daughter Catherine and friends, she penned the plan for an adequately equipped school for children.

-At that time, Mr and Mrs Adjavon had sent one of their daughters to British School of Lome (BSL), an international school in Togo, and were inspired by the progress they saw in her, from exposure to the International General Certificate of Secondary Education (IGCSE) and the International Baccalaureate (IB) Diploma Programmes.
-The crux of the matter is that the couple’s involvement with BSL had a great impact on the TIS dream and an interplay of academic and economic interests gradually altered the initial dream with a much more focus on an international school.
+At that time, Mr and Mrs Adjavon had sent one of their daughters to the British School of Lome (BSL), an international school in Togo, and were inspired by the progress they saw in her, from the exposure to the International General Certificate of Secondary Education (IGCSE) and the International Baccalaureate (IB) Diploma Programmes.
+It goes without saying that, the couple’s relationship with BSL had a great impact on the TIS dream directing the focus to rather establish an international school of repute.

-So, after further consultations and counsel from experts in the academia, such as Professor James Toole of Newcastle University, the couple was convinced that the IGCSE and IB Diploma Programmes would support their vision of producing world class citizens who could hold their own, wherever they found themselves, thus culminating in the birth of Tema International School (TIS) on the 3rd of October, 2003.
-It was at this time that Mr Ajavon gave an astronomic boost to infrastructure, pushing the school’s boundaries and erecting gigantic structures with the fragrance of an international school.
+After further consultations and counsel from experts in academia, such as Professor James Tooley of Newcastle University and Dr. Mrs. Margaret Nkrumah (The then Principal of SOSHGIC) the couple was convinced that the IGCSE and IB Diploma Programmes would support their vision of producing world class citizens who could hold their own, wherever they found themselves.
+This thus culminated in the birth of the Tema International School (TIS).
+It was at this time that Mr Adjavon gave an astronomic boost to the infrastructure, pushing the school’s boundaries and erecting gigantic structures bearing the true semblance of an international school.

 Acquisition of land and Construction of structures

 Characteristic of every dream, Mr. and Mrs. Adjavon had their fair share of challenges.
-One huge one was the acquisition of land to construct the buildings for TIS.
-It took the founders four years to acquire a sizeable piece of land to construct structures for the school.
+One huge one was the hurdle of land acquisition which took the founders four years to surmount.

 Footprints of Great minds.